The Hornets: A Long Suffering Road to [Possible] Success

 5. A top lottery pick:

 Still awaiting the results of the draft lottery on Sunday, May 12, the Hornets are positioned to add another potential franchise cornerstone in the draft.
 The Hornets have the third best odds in the lottery, setting them up for a top pick in this year's draft.
 While some, including myself, have labeled this draft class as one of the weaker ones in recent history, I think there are plenty of players that could fill the holes in the current Hornets roster.
 My favorite fit for this current Hornets roster is Stephon Castle, a shooting guard from the national champion UConn Huskies.
 Castle can fit perfectly in a backcourt with LaMelo.
-Castle great downhill scorer, and, more importantly, he is a lockdown defender, which is why he would be perfect playing next to LaMelo.
+Castle is a great downhill scorer, and, more importantly, he is a lockdown defender, which is why he would be perfect playing next to LaMelo.
 What LaMelo lacks in defense, Castle makes up for; and what Castle lacks in outside scoring, LaMelo makes up for.
 It is still early, and the team still has a lot of question marks, but a lineup of Ball, Castle, Miller, Bridges, and Williams could be a force to be reckoned with in the East.

 6. Depth: